 Suggested Answers to Case Questions

 The following are suggested answers to several different types of questions.
-In order to give our readers more insight into what would be expected of them, we have included key tips and notes in addition to the suggested answers.
+To give you more insight into what would be expected of you, we have included key tips and notes in addition to the suggested answers.